Craig E. Steidle: Post-Navy Career

 After retiring from the Navy, Craig Steidle worked as a self-employed aerospace consultant.
 In January 2004, Adm.
 Steidle accepted a position as associate administrator of the Office of Exploration Systems at NASA.
-The purpose of the Office of Exploration Systems was to design, develop, and produce the new architecture and vehicles to send the United States beyond Earth orbit for the first time since the Apollo moon missions of the 1960s.
+The purpose of the Office of Exploration Systems was to design, develop, and produce the new architecture and vehicles to send the United States beyond Earth orbit for the first time since the Apollo Moon missions which occurred from 1968 to 1972.
 The Centennial Challenges prize program was also implemented by the Office of Exploration Systems during this time.
 The office was renamed the Exploration Systems Directorate in an August 2004 restructuring.
 Admiral Steidle officially resigned from the position of associate administrator for exploration systems in June 2005.
 He served as a visiting professor in aerospace engineering at the U.S. Naval Academy for five years and then briefly as the president of the Commercial Spaceflight Federation before fully retiring in 2011.